1826 United Kingdom general election

-The 1826 United Kingdom general election saw the Tories under the Earl of Liverpool win a substantial and increased majority over the Whigs.
+The 1826 United Kingdom general election was the 7th general election after the Acts of Union 1800, held on 7 June 1826 to 12 July 1826, to elect members of the House of Commons, the lower house of Parliament.
+It saw the Tories under the Earl of Liverpool win a landslide victory over the Whigs.
 In Ireland, liberal Protestant candidates favouring Catholic emancipation, backed by the Catholic Association, achieved significant gains.

 The seventh United Kingdom Parliament was dissolved on 2 June 1826.
 The new Parliament was summoned to meet on 25 July 1826, for a maximum seven-year term from that date.
 The maximum term could be and normally was curtailed, by the monarch dissolving the Parliament, before its term expired.
-As of 2023, the Earl of Liverpool remains the most recent Prime Minister to have won four successive elections.
+As of 2024, the Earl of Liverpool remains the most recent prime minister to have won four successive elections.